 Kinoniko EKAV is an organization, independent from any government, political party, or other political or religious body, with direct reference to the Universal Declaration of Human Rights, as well as to the values of Freedom, Equality, and Solidarity, as set out in the Organization's Charter of Principles.

 Respect in dignity

-Kinoniko EKAV offers to every socially marginalized person the assistance that will ensure his social reintegration, with modesty and respect in his freedom.
+Kinoniko EKAV offers to all socially marginalized people the assistance that will ensure their social reintegration, with modesty and respect in their freedom.
 Kinoniko EKAV members treat the people they help equally.
 Their activity has a strong sense of duty, on the basis of solidarity.
 Their ultimate goal is for each person, in despair or need, to regain strength and self-confidence, in order to formulate and claim his own demands.

 Kinoniko EKAV members firstly seek the creation of a human interpersonal relationship with the people they help.
-Knowing that these people often no longer have the strength to seek the support they need by themselves, Kinoniko EKAV approaches the marginalized people in the very places where they are, through Mobile Units when needed.
+Knowing that these people no longer have the strength to seek the support they need by themselves, Kinoniko EKAV approaches the marginalized people on the spot, through Mobile Units when needed.

 Health care, nutrition and housing are for Kinoniko EKAV social rights, the coverage of which is always urgent and imperative, regardless of the insurance or employment status of people.

 Kinoniko EKAV informs socially marginalized people about their rights and helps them to exercise them, as well as to have access to the welfare, health, social and administrative services.
 It urges them to claim everything that owes them within the organized state, as well as to exercise as citizens their rights, as they derive from the Universal Declaration of Human Rights.